6–10 hours per PRD. Fix that.

 ApproachTime to draftSection coverageEdge cases

-Manual (blank doc)3–6 hrs4–6 of 10Rarely documented
+Manual (blank doc)3 to 6 hrs4 to 6 of 10Rarely documented

-Template + manual fill2–3 hrs7–8 of 10Sometimes included
+Template + manual fill2 to 3 hrs7 to 8 of 10Sometimes included

-AI-assisted (Scriptonia)15–25 min review10 of 10Systematically generated
+AI-assisted (Scriptonia)15 to 25 min review10 of 10Systematically generated

 What to review before sharing an AI-generated PRD

-Always verify: success metric targets (AI uses placeholders — replace with real baselines), open questions (AI lists generic ones — add the specific blockers you know about), and user persona accuracy.
-The AI cannot know your users as well as you do — correct any mischaracterizations before sharing with engineering.
+Always verify: success metric targets (AI uses placeholders (replace with real baselines), open questions (AI lists generic ones) add the specific blockers you know about), and user persona accuracy.
+The AI cannot know your users as well as you do, correct any mischaracterizations before sharing with engineering.

 Common automation mistakes to avoid

 Don't ship the generated PRD without review.
-Don't use automation as a shortcut to skip discovery — automation speeds up documentation, not thinking.
+Don't use automation as a shortcut to skip discovery, automation speeds up documentation, not thinking.
 Don't over-automate: acceptance criteria should be reviewed carefully against real QA processes.

 Frequently asked questions